Entanglement and factorization in axion-de Sitter universes: Acknowledgements

 \section{Acknowledgements}

-I thank Andreas Blommaert, Victor Godet, Caroline Jonas, Ranthindra Nath Das, Andrew Svesko, and Manus Visser for very useful conversations, and especially Thomas Hertog, Mehrdad Mirbabayi, Edward K. Morvan, Jan Pieter van der Schaar and Thomas Van Riet for several related discussions.
-SEAG thanks the organizers of the ``Cosmology, Quantum Gravity, and Holography: the Interplay of Fundamental Concepts" CERN workshop for their hospitality during the early stages of this work; as well as Amsterdam University, the Delta Institute for Theoretical Physics, and the International Centre for Theoretical Physics for support and allowing research visits during different phases of the project.
-I acknowledge the Research Foundation - Flanders (FWO) for also providing mobility support.
-The work of SEAG is partially supported by the FWO Research Project G0H9318N and the inter-university project iBOF/21/084.
+I thank Andreas Blommaert, Thomas Hertog, Joel Karlsson, Mehrdad Mirbabayi, Edward K. Morvan, Jan Pieter van der Schaar, and Thomas Van Riet for very useful conversations.
+SEAG thanks the organizers of the ``Cosmology, Quantum Gravity, and Holography: the Interplay of Fundamental Concepts" CERN workshop for their hospitality during the early stages of this work; as well as Amsterdam University, the Delta Institute for Theoretical Physics, the Research Foundation - Flanders (FWO), and the International Centre for Theoretical Physics for travel during different phases of the project.
+The work of SEAG was partially supported by the FWO Research Project G0H9318N and the inter-university project iBOF/21/084.
+SEAG is supported by the Okinawa Institute of Science and Technology Graduate University.
+This project/publication was also made possible through the support of the ID\#62312 grant from the John Templeton Foundation, as part of the ‘The Quantum Information Structure of Spacetime’ Project (QISS), as well as Grant ID\# 62423 from the John Templeton Foundation.
+The opinions expressed in this project/publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.